One common finding among women with fertility issues is elevated prolactin.

 2.Diet and supplements

 Eating a whole food diet or, even better, a Mediterranean diet will help keep prolactin levels low long-term.
 In my previous articles on Mediterranean diet, you can read which diet is proven to help shorten time to conception and why.
-Consider eating more foods that contain vitamin B6 (or simply take a supplement like this one).
+Consider eating more foods that contain vitamin B6 (or simply take a supplement like this one for example).

 According to several studies, zinc supplementation can decrease prolactin levels, too.

-One more word about zinc: Women who are pregnant as well as women who are breastfeeding require about 15 milligrams of zinc daily for optimal health.
-For those wishing to get pregnant, zinc can be consumed as a supplement at a dosage such as those tested in the linked study (50 milligrams a day).
+One more word about zinc: Women who are already pregnant as well as women who are breastfeeding require about 15 milligrams of zinc daily.
+For those who are trying to conceive, zinc can be consumed as a supplement at a dosage such as those tested in the linked study (50 milligrams a day).

 3. There are articles on the Internet related to the ability of the antioxidants S-adenosyl-methionine (SAM) and vitamin E to lower prolactin levels.
 While I could find some that supported the use of SAM for lowering prolactin (once tested in depressed patients), I wasn’t able to find much scientific support for either of these compounds in women with fertility issues.
 Still, if you decide you would like to try, it is recommended to take 300–400 IU of vitamin E per day.
 Recommended dosage for lowering prolactin with SAM is 400–1200 mg per day.